SohumB/promisebus/README.md

 # API Reference

 `PromiseBus#register` Registers a worker to run on the bus.
 - `name`, String naming this worker.
-Optional, but then has to be specified in the function's name.
+Optional, but if it isn't specified then function.name will be used instead.
 - `dependencies`, Array of Strings listing the workers this worker depends on
 - `worker`, Function implementing the worker itself.
 Will be passed the event's arguments, then its dependencies.
 - Returns the `PromiseBus` instance for chaining.